Health and Safety

 If needing to calculate whether a room or space will gas detection becuase of oxygen depletion, toxic enrichment or flammable atmosphere, please see here for online calculators and how to apply them.

-Gas Concentration Calculators (due for update May 2024)
+Gas Concentration Calculators (Old)

 UK Guidance - BCGA